 The General Data Protection Regulation (GDPR) is a comprehensive set of regulations that govern the handling and processing of personal data within the EU and UK.

-Introduced in 2018, GDPR aims to protect individuals’ privacy and rights while enhancing transparency and accountability for organizations.
+Introduced in 2018, GDPR aims to protect individuals’ privacy and rights while enhancing transparency and accountability for organisations.

-This article serves as a comprehensive guide to understanding GDPR, including its compliance requirements, meaning, and the rules and regulations that organizations must adhere to in the UK and EU in 2023.
+This article serves as a comprehensive guide to understanding GDPR, including its compliance requirements, meaning, and the rules and regulations that organisations must adhere to in the UK and EU in 2024.

 It is a valuable resource for businesses and individuals concerned about data privacy rights and ensuring compliance in the digital landscape.